 When the number of observations assimilated per case is plotted by height (Fig. 4), broader distributions of flight-level observations (Fig. 4a) with secondary maxima at lower altitudes are apparent for weaker cases.
 This results from the combination of a greater variability of flight altitude in weaker cases as well as some very-low-altitude Air Force Reserve C-130 flights in the weakest cases.
-In stronger cases, the distributions become unimodal and peak near 3 km altitude, which is the standard NOAA P-3 flight altitude (near 10,000 ft) in mature storms.
+In stronger cases, the distributions become unimodal and peak near 3 km altitude, which is the standard Air Force Reserve C-130 and NOAA P-3 flight altitude (near 10,000 ft) in mature storms.
 A similar pattern of sharpening distributions with increasing intensity is also evident for Doppler wind observations (Fig. 4b), although the peaks are lower in altitude than those of flight-level observations, indicating that such peaks occur below the aircraft.
 Finally, the peaks of the dropsonde observation populations also shift upward with intensity from near the surface in weaker storms, which results from the generally lower NOAA P-3 and Air Force Reserve C-130 aircraft altitudes in weaker storms.
-Observations sampled above ~3 km altitude are from NOAA G-IV dropsondes.
+Observations sampled above ~3-4 km altitude are from NOAA G-IV dropsondes.

 Results